By Roy Wenzl

-Starting the first Sunday in December, they gave the refugees Room 204 in their complex on North Broadway.
-There’s so much room at First Presbyterian that both the Congolese and the U.S. congregations hold worship services in separate rooms at the same hour on Sundays.
+Starting the first Sunday in December of 2015, FPC gave the refugees Room 204 in their complex on North Broadway.
+There’s so much room at First Presbyterian Church that both the Congolese and the U.S. congregations hold worship services in separate rooms on Sundays.

 “Our congregation was very touched,” Knecht said.
 “The Congolese are proud people and hesitant to ask for help.”

 But it was clear to church members that there were needs, and not only for room, Knecht said.

 So the church gave them a large meeting room, as well as providing transportation, clothes, gasoline cards and coats.